ankitects/anki-manual/src/deck-options.md

 be show first when studying by default.
 Changing this option will automatically update the existing position of new cards.

-The options are:

-- Sequential (older cards first)
-- Random

 One caveat with random order mode: if you review many of your new cards and then add more new cards, the newly added material is statistically more likely to appear than the